The Adoptee Journey

 When you grow up knowing that you are unacceptable for who you are and what you represent, it's difficult to appreciate who you see in the mirror.
 Simply being a western bog-sized woman living in world full of glossy magazines will do it.
-Being raised in a protestant culture which vilifies any self-interest in the name of that deadliest of sin–vanity–will do it.
+Being raised in a protestant culture which vilifies any self-interest in the name of that deadliest of sin--vanity--will do it.
 Facial scarring from a car accident will do it.
-Raised by a narcissist who transmits by word and deed that you are not the daughter she wanted–that'll do it too.
+Check.
+Raised by a narcissist who transmits by word and deed that you are not the daughter she wanted--that'll do it too.
+Check.
 Then there's a less widely applicable angle.
-Genealogical bewilderment–that set of image and imprinting difficulties experienced by adoptees or folk who grow up without genetic mirrors will also do it.
-I sit at the crossroads of all these influences…
+Genealogical bewilderment--that set of image and imprinting difficulties experienced by adoptees or folk who grow up without genetic mirrors will also do it.
+Check.
+I sit at the intersection of all these influences.

-As a consequence there's the one experience which put the kibosh on my desire to ever look into the mirror again.
+As a consequence there's the one experience which has killed my desire to ever look into the mirror again.

 Adoption is predisposed to occur within a triangle of shame and that was certainly the case in the 70s.
 Bastard children were shameful because they were born of sin, unwed mothers were shamed because of so-called sexual misconduct, the adoptive parents were shamed because they were often infertile.
 For that reason it was traditionally pretended that adoption was the perfect solution to the shameful problem.
 Shame was the reason it was a problem in the first place.
 And afterwards shame was the reason we couldn't talk about it.

 Within adoption there are effects from several variables which result in a uniquely compounded trauma.
-If genetic sexual attraction is a little talked of subject, unilateral genetic sexual attraction from such a man–of which I suspect there is a disproportionate number within adoption–towards his adult child, is a slice which has to my knowledge never been examined.
+If genetic sexual attraction is a little talked of subject, unilateral genetic sexual attraction from such a man--of which there may well be a disproportionate number within the adoption triad--towards his adult child, is a slice which has to my knowledge never been examined.

 His abusive tactics were screaming at me, but I had no awareness of what constituted abuse.
-The objectification in my childhood–a baby paid for and passed to strangers who wanted a child as a form of narcisstic supply–had left with me with the knowledge that emotional blackmail, and psychological coercion was the normal way of things.
+The objectification in my childhood--a baby paid for and passed to strangers who wanted a child as a form of narcisstic supply--had left with me with the knowledge that emotional blackmail, and psychological coercion was the normal way of things.
 As my father once done to my biological mother twenty years before, he took advantage of my naivety, my passivity and my desperate longing for connection.
-He spoke to me of the time old tradition of father-led sexual initiation, stated overt ownership over my body whilst simultaneously threatening to ruin the lives of those I loved.
+He told me how much he loved me and stated overt ownership over my body whilst simultaneously threatening to ruin the lives of those I loved.

 I've spent years trying to forgive him if genetic attraction was the cause.
 After lessons from another wholly inevitable abusive relationship and extensive study of the phenomenon, I have understood that whilst he might have been a prime candidate for it, there is still no excuse for what he did.
+I was traumatized by adoption, by maternal narcissism and loss of self.
+I had poor boundaries, but it was his choice to cross them.
+I was easy prey.
 The level of forgiveness I've achieved is not a pardon, it is simply a release of my anger and a reframing of it into a scarred lesson.

 I was sexually abused by a male version of myself, tortured by my mirror image, boxed in by my own likeness.
 For years I could barely look in the mirror, I cannot see photographs, I cringe when I see myself on film.
 Even when I look, I do not see.
 My mind does not want to see.
 To recover it's taken years of wading through stigma, shame and exclusion, which even therapists couldn't or wouldn't touch.
 I was told that as a grown woman, I was to blame for it, and like so many raped women are told, 'I asked for it'.
 But what I asked for was a father.
 What I got a was a rapist who I see every time I look in the mirror.